webplatform/docs-wpd/Compatibility_Info/index.md

 ===Others===
 There are many other sources of good data on the web, some specialized and some with a different focus.
 We welcome data from other open, high-quality, test-based repositories.
 In the future, we may also integrate efforts and features from projects like [http://www.browserscope.org/ Browserscope].
 Let us know if you have other sources of data you'd like us to consider.

-For example, [http://mobilehtml5.org/ Mobile HTML5] might be a good source of data.
+For example, [http://html5test.com/ HTML5Test.com] might be a good source of data.

 ==Drilling down into data==
 Ideally, the depth of detail would allow developers to drill down from a high-level overview into individual criteria for conformance, including conformance on different devices and operating systems, combinations of the feature with other related features, and even access to the specific tests and their reported results.